jordisr/cellscape/README.md

   7324.144042969, 7506.925292969,  -20.000000000 )
 ### cut above here and paste into script ###
 ```
-Select the indicated region region and paste into a new text file (e.g. `view.txt`).
+Select the indicated region and paste into a new text file (e.g. `view.txt`).

 2. (Optional) If desired, the domain architecture can be specified in a comma-separated file like this:
 ```